 Goldberg was awarded many prizes, including the Israel Prize for Literature (1970, posthumous).
 Her work has been published in 27 languages.

-Rachel the Poetess on the 20 shekel note, Saul Tchernichovsky on the 50 shekel note, Lea Goldberg on the 100 shekel note, and Natan Alterman on the 200 shekel note.
+Less than a decade ago, after more than a year of heated debates on who are Israel's most beloved and revered poets, the Bank of Israel released new notes: Rachel the Poetess on the 20 shekel note, Saul Tchernichovsky on the 50 shekel note, Lea Goldberg on the 100 shekel note, and Natan Alterman on the 200 shekel note.
+[Learn more about Israel's bank notes in our resource, Money Talks]

 - One sample song (perhaps the most celebrated) from the Songs of My Beloved Land